Synthetixio/synthetix/docs/index.md

 * **UniSwap:** [Uniswap](https://uniswap.io/) is a decentralised exchange for exchanging ETH and ERC20 tokens.
 Synthetix integrates with it to deepen the Synthetix ecosystem's liquidity, and it acts as an on-ramp/off-ramp for the Synth market.
 Users who provide liquidity to the [ETH/sETH pool](https://uniswap.exchange/swap/0x42456D7084eacF4083f1140d3229471bbA2949A8) are provided with staking rewards as [part of the Synthetix protocol](https://sips.synthetix.io/sips/sip-8).
 This is discussed further [here](https://blog.synthetix.io/uniswap-seth-pool-incentives/) and [here](https://blog.synthetix.io/snx-arbitrage-pool/).
 * **KyberSwap:** Liquidity is further deepened by the integration of SNX with [KyberSwap](https://kyberswap.com/swap/eth-snx), which is built on the [Kyber Network Protocol](https://kyber.network/).
 An example use case is described [here](https://blog.synthetix.io/snx-liquidity-has-been-added-to-kyberswap/).

-!!! bug
-    The Depot description text on Mintr still links to swappr.io, but should link to synthetix.exchange

 ## Projects Using Synthetix

 Apart from Synthetix's own platforms, there are already a number of projects using the Synthetix payment engine for stable crypto payments and other use cases: